 1995 June - Chechen rebels seize hundreds of hostages at a hospital in Budennovsk, southern Russia.
 More than 100 are killed in the raid and in an unsuccessful Russian commando operation.

 1996 April - Dzokhar Dudayev killed in a Russian missile attack; Zemlikhan Yandarbiyev succeeds him.

 1996 August - Chechen rebels launch a successful attack on Grozny; Russian military leaders and Chechen rebels sign the Khasavyurt ceasefire accords, followed by an agreement on a Russian troop withdrawal in November.

 1997 January - Russia recognises Aslan Maskhadov's government following his victory in Chechen presidential elections.

-1997 May - Yeltsin and Maskhadov sign a formal peace treaty, but the issue of Chechen independence is not resolved.
+1997 May - Yeltsin and Maskhadov sign a formal peace treaty, but the issue of independence is not resolved.

 1998 May - Valentin Vlasov, Russia's presidential representative in Chechnya, is kidnapped and held for six months.

-1998 June - Amid growing lawlessness, Maskhadov imposes a state of emergency.
+1998 June - Amid growing lawlessness, Maskhadov imposes state of emergency.

 1999 March - Moscow's top envoy to Chechnya, General Gennadiy Shpigun, is kidnapped from the airport in Grozny.
 His corpse is found in Chechnya in March 2000.

-1999 January/February - Maskhadov annouces that sharia - Islamic religious law - will be phased in over three years.
+1999 January/February - Maskhadov announces that Islamic religious law will be phased in over three years.